How China planned the violent skirmish at Galwan Valley

 As part of the protocol between the Indian and Chinese sides, the forward troops patrolling the disputed border do not carry guns.
 The Chinese soldiers were supposed to have withdrawn from the location under the de-escalation plan as per the discussions between the two military commanders on June 6.

-However the Indian troops found the Chinese forces in violation of the understanding.
+However, the Indian troops found the Chinese forces in violation of the understanding.

 India-China standoff: Positives emerge, but we are still several weeks away from a resolution